-This is due to the hydrophobicity and hydrophilic nature of protein (as described above).
+This is due to the hydrophobicity and hydrophilic nature of the protein (as described above).

-So why not break up those lumps whilst it’s easy to do so (before liquid has been added).
+So why not break up those lumps whilst it’s easy to do so (before the liquid has been added)?

 You can use either a fork to smash up your powder.

-Or you can use a sieve to seperate the lumps.
+Or you can use a sieve to separate the lumps.

 Either way, breaking up your protein will increase the surface area for it to combine with your liquid.

 And this will increase overall “mixability” to produce a nice smooth shake!